BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/BG3-Mod-Types-and-how-to-install-them.md

 8. Start the game either directly through BG3MM or use your prefered method.

 #### MOD FIXER
+Games updated to Patch 7 do not need Mod fixer anymore.
+Mods including mod fixer should still work fine as long as the used file is called ForceRecompile.txt

-Mod fixer is still neccessary.
+Mod fixer is still neccessary up to patch 6.
 If it isn't installed, character creation will not be available.
 Instead this lovely view will appear on screen:

 ![durgeharem.webp](/mod-use/install-mods/durgeharem.webp)